rickbeeloo/NumberScan/README.md

 ## Numby - Int scan over contaminated bytes
 Just for own usage now as this is not developed at all.
 I use C's [memchr](https://cplusplus.com/reference/cstring/memchr/ "memchr") to search a byte block for a specific byte.
 In this case a delimiter.
 This is similar to [findfirst](https://github.com/JuliaLang/julia/blob/master/base/strings/search.jl#L15 "findfirst"), but then without safety checks for speed.
 Then we can give our best shot to extract the integer using C's[ atoi](https://cplusplus.com/reference/cstdlib/atoi/?kw=atoi " atoi").
 Unlike Julias base parse this can deal with messy "strings" (actually bytes) like "300++" or "+300messy".

+This is around 2x faster when parsing numbers from a file and 5x faster when parsing from an existing `UInt8` vector (see [benchmark scripts](https://github.com/rickbeeloo/NumberScan/blob/master/src/tests.jl))

 `add https://github.com/rickbeeloo/NumberScan`

 **Note**